Trackunit/developer-hub/api-docs/data-model.md

 ### CumulativeMovingHours

- Cumulative number of hours where the Equipment has been moving/driving, e.g. as registered by the Gps unit.
+ Cumulative number of hours when the Equipment has been moving/driving, e.g. as registered by the GPS unit.
 Unit of measurement: _hours._

 ### Speed